Belfast International Airport is located 13.2 miles northwest of Belfast in Northern Ireland.

 It is sometimes called Aldergrove Airport after the nearby Aldergrove village.
 Belfast International was previously shared with the Royal Air Force base RAF Aldergrove which closed in 2008, and is now known as Joint Helicopter Command Flying Station, Aldergrove, and both runways are now owned by the airport.

-Belfast International is the busiest airport in Northern Ireland and the second busiest airport on the island of Ireland in terms of passenger numbers after Dublin Airport, and is followed by Belfast-City, Cork and Shannon.
+Belfast International is the busiest airport in Northern Ireland and the 10th-busiest airport in the UK by passenger traffic in 2020.

 View Larger Map

 Tower - 118.300

 Ground - 121.750